To include a dealing with a genetically modified organism (GMO) on the Register, the Gene Technology Regulator must:

 - whether there is a need for the dealing to be subject to conditions

-- whether the dealing should be authorised by a GMO licence
+- whether to authorise the dealing with a GMO licence

 - any other information they consider relevant.